-BASS: Press lightly on this knob to release it from its stored position.
+BASS: Press this knob lightly so it extends.
 Turn the knob clockwise to increase bass and counterclockwise to decrease bass.

-TREB: Press lightly on this knob to release it from its stored position.
+TREB (Treble): Press this knob lightly so it extends.
 Turn the knob clockwise to increase treble and counterclockwise to decrease treble.
 If a station is weak or noisy, you may want to decrease the treble.